apoorvib/task-progress-tracker/README.md

 # Task Progress Tracker

-A simple, offline-capable web application for tracking your daily tasks and habits.
-This application allows you to visually monitor your consistency with a GitHub-inspired contribution grid visualization.
+A powerful, offline-capable web application for tracking your daily tasks and habits.
+Track your consistency with a visual color-coded grid inspired by GitHub's contribution chart.

 ## Features

 - Add, edit, and delete tasks
 - Track task completion with a 5-level progress system (none, low, medium, high, complete)
 - View your progress on a monthly calendar grid
+- Filter to view all tasks or focus on a single task
+- Visual mini-tracker shows last 7 days for each task
+- IndexedDB storage for persistent data that survives browser cache clearing
+- Built-in data export/import for manual backups
-- Works completely offline
+- Works completely offline - no server required
-- Data stored locally in your browser
-- No account or server needed
-- Responsive design for mobile and desktop
+- Responsive design for mobile and desktop devices

 ## Live Demo

-You can try the app directly by visiting [this GitHub Pages link](#).
+You can try the app directly by visiting [GitHub Pages link](#).

 ## Installation